 Now it's time to figure out the "real money" value of Tom's deduction.
 Remember, Tom's (and your) deduction doesn't directly translate to the amount of whatever refund he (or you) will receive.
 You must refigure your taxes using this new deduction (entered on Schedule A and Form 1040X) to determine just how much you'll get back.

-Tom, a single filer, had decided to amend his 2013 tax return since he took only the standard deduction of $6,100 when he filed for that year.
-His much larger, disaster-related itemized deduction amount, depending upon how much he paid in taxes that previous year, likely produced a nice refund.
+Tom, a single filer, had decided to amend his 2011 tax return since he took only the standard deduction of $5,700 when he filed that year.
+His much larger, disaster-related deduction amount, depending upon how much he paid in taxes that previous year, likely produced a nice refund.

 And Tom didn't have to wait to file the amended return.
-He submitted it as quickly as he could after the major disaster was declared instead of waiting until the 2015 filing season to claim the losses on his 2014 return.
+He submitted it last May instead of waiting until this year to claim the losses on his 2012 return.
 As soon as he completed the revised tax paperwork and got it to the IRS, the disaster-related refund was on its way to Tom so he could put the tax cash to work repairing his home.

-Tom, of course, carefully considered his filing options and ran the tax numbers for 2013 and projections for 2014, when his property was actually damaged by the rising waters.
+Tom, of course, carefully considered his filing options and ran the tax numbers for 2011 and 2012, when his property was actually damaged by the rising waters.
 If he had not been in such dire need of post-flood cash, he could have waited.
 Depending on your circumstances, you might find it more worthwhile from a tax standpoint to claim disaster losses in the year they occurred.